 You’ll establish your expertise.
 When you regularly share insights about your coaching niche, potential clients can see your knowledge in action.
 This demonstrated expertise often tips the scales when potential clients are deciding which coach to work with.

 Your blog works for you around the clock.
-While you’re sleeping, coaching, or taking time off, your blog posts are still out there, ready to be found by people looking for your help.
+While you’re sleeping, coaching, or heading out for a weekend hike, your blog posts are still out there, ready to be found by people looking for your help.
 In my experience, this constant availability leads to a steady flow of potential clients.

 You’ll build trust before the first conversation.
 Coaching is all about relationships, and trust is key.
 Your blog gives potential clients a chance to get to know you, your methods, and your values.
 I’ve found that when clients reach out after reading my blog, they’re already comfortable with my approach.